nishaathmanathan/UniversityWebApplication/Notes.md

 1. adding security core dependency in pom.xml
 2. Creating configuration for security and restricting the access for each end points based on the roles in the database

+Loggers need to be implemented for method starting and ending.
+Exception handling need to be done for certain functions

 Note: Please refer the README.md for the current implementation details.